tonred/auction/README.md

 ### English Forward
 Most common type of auction.
 There are start value and step value.
 Every bid must be greater than previous on this step value (or more).
-Winner is a person with the highest bid.
+The winner is a person with the highest bid.
 Every bid must be confirmed by real crystals in a message.
-When some makes bid more than your bid, you will get back you crystals values for previous bid.
+When somebody makes a bid more than your bid, you will get back your crystals values for the previous bid.

 In root use method `deployEnglishForwardAuction` or `deployEnglishForwardAuctionCustom` to create auction.
 Use method `makeBid` in auction to submit a bid